peer-base/peer-pad/README.md

 ## Deploy

-You can self-host your own Peerpad.
+You can self-host your own PeerPad.
 For that, run `npm run build` and deploy the `build` directory to a web-server

-See [docs/DEPLOY.md](docs/DEPLOY.md) more info on how Peerpad is deployed to https://peerpad.net
+See [docs/DEPLOY.md](docs/DEPLOY.md) more info on how PeerPad is deployed to https://peerpad.net

 Some dependencies (like webcrypto) require that you're serving under HTTPS — unless it's `localhost`...

 ## Contribute

-The Peerpad is a work in progress.
+The PeerPad is a work in progress.
 As such, there's a few things you can do right now to help out:

 * **[Check out the existing issues](https://github.com/ipfs-shipyard/peer-pad/issues)**!
 * **Perform code reviews**.
 More eyes will help a) speed the project along b) ensure quality and c) reduce possible future bugs.